Before you choose a physician for hair loss treatment, or for any other purpose, here are the basic things you should want to know about:

 - Did the physician have additional training in a medical or surgical specialty after completing residency?

 - Does the physician hold membership in their related specialty professional society?
+For hair restoration surgery, this is the International Society of Hair Restoration Surgery.
 Do they attend scientific conferences and workshops?
 Membership and attendance in such societies is not essential, but it is an additional indication of commitment and advanced training.

 The Physician’s Experience